Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enuminput.rst

       - The input is connected to a device that produces a signal that is flipped vertically and does not correct this before passing the signal to userspace.
-	.. note:: A 180 degree rotation is the same as HFLIP | VFLIP
+	.. note:: A 180 degree rotation is the woke same as HFLIP | VFLIP
     * - :cspan:`2` Analog Video
     * - ``V4L2_IN_ST_NO_H_LOCK``
       - 0x00000100